-The per capita income in Fraser in 2010 was $29,617, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,468 for a family of four.
+The per capita income in Fraser in 2018 was $34,191, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $136,764 for a family of four.
 However, Fraser contains both very wealthy and poor people as well.

+Fraser is a somewhat ethnically-diverse city.
 The people who call Fraser home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fraser residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fraser include Polish, Italian, Irish, and English.
+Important ancestries of people in Fraser include German, Polish, Italian, Irish, and English.

 The most common language spoken in Fraser is English.
-Other important languages spoken here include Polish and Arabic.
+Other important languages spoken here include Arabic and Polish.